 About a 15-minute drive from the limestone cave, Dorgali is a scenic town whose main exports are its breathtaking scenery and crafts.
 Stop here for a quick stroll, pick up a few souvenirs, and treat yourself to a cold drink.

-Take the tunnel from the SS125 and literally slice beneath the mountains to the laid back fishing village turned resort town of Cala Gonone.
-This picturesque holiday village is a good place to base yourself at and it is from here that chartered and organized tours depart for the gulf’s beaches.
-The town literally leans against the huge limestone mountains and if you’re just passing by, Cala Gonone is a good place for lunch, drinks, and a quick swim.
+Take the tunnel from the SS125 and slice beneath the mountains to the laid-back fishing village turned resort town of Cala Gonone.
+This picturesque holiday village is a good place to base yourself and it is from here that chartered and organized tours depart for the gulf’s beaches.
+The town leans against the huge limestone mountains and if you’re just passing by, Cala Gonone is a good place for lunch, drinks, and a quick swim.
 Note that it is not worth stopping here on the way back (unless for dinner) as the sun will have already set beyond the mountains.